fagan2888/Gardner_Rover/README.md

 Here is a great link for learning more about [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111)

 ####Note: You will be running the `drive_rover.py` in a seperate terminal window.
-To do so, run your Active RoboND envirnoment before running the Python `drive_rover.py` file.
+To do so, run your Activate RoboND envirnoment before running the Python `drive_rover.py` file.

 ## Recording Data
 I've saved some test data for you in the folder called `test_dataset`.
 In that folder you'll find a csv file with the output data for steering, throttle position etc. and the pathnames to the images recorded in each run.
 I've also saved a few images in the folder called `calibration_images` to do some of the initial calibration steps with.